solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 On epoch 3, or later epochs, blocks without an epoch 2 root will not accept b2 votes.
 If it is not the dominant fork, it will die because all the block producers are still following A1's fork weight.

+### Block producers

+Block producers switch which subcommittee they are following during the **primary rotation**

+* Epoch 0: (a1, B1) - ALL epoch 2/3 blocks have a root to this epoch
+* Epoch 1: (A1, b1) - SOME epoch 2/3 blocks have a root to this epoch
+* Epoch 2: (A1, b2) -
+* Epoch 3: (A1, b3) | (a1, B2) - SOME blocks may have b3 or b2 votes

+Block producers should be following **b1** through epoch 1.
+It's only when rooting (A1, b1) is complete, that on the next epoch that has descendants of roots to (A1, b1) that (A1, b2) blocks can be proposed and block producers switch following the fork weight of **A1** for the (A1, b2) blocks.